-You wouldn’t believe how many colors can be produced using natural resources!
+You wouldn't believe how many colors can be produced using natural resources!
 Everything from plant material to earthen minerals can be made into a pigment when finely ground into a powder.
-It’s very important when grinding your own pigments, to grind them very finely.
-If they aren’t ground fine enough, they will make a gritty crayon!
+It's very important when grinding your own pigments, to grind them very finely.
+If they aren't ground fine enough, they will make a gritty crayon!
 Keep in mind when purchasing your pigments, that you will be able to use them for more than just these crayons!
 With both mineral and vegetable pigments, you can also make all sorts of paints, including oil paints, watercolors, and gauche.
-Not all mineral pigments are made the same.
-If you want to buy pigment to get just the right color, my new favorite pigments come from Natural Earth Paints.
-Their prices are fantastic and you can use the pigments for your paints, watercolors, homemade play dough, inks, and crayons, so they will get used for more than one project.
+If you want to try using mica mineral pigments instead of herb/vegetable pigments, you can find them here.
 These are just some of the colors you can use to make your crayons:

-- Red – alkanet root powder (this produces a fantastic red!), Venetian Red mineral pigment
+- Red – alkanet root powder (this produces a fantastic red color!)

-- Orange – anatto (this produces a bright orange), orange ochre mineral pigment, turmeric/alkanet combination (this makes a burnt orange color)
+- Orange – annatto (this produces a bright orange), turmeric root powder/alkanet root powder combination (this makes a burnt orange color)

-- Yellow – turmeric (this produces a very bright yellow), yellow ochre mineral pigment
+- Yellow – turmeric root powder (this produces a very bright yellow)

-- Green – chlorella algae (this produces a dark forest green), spirulina algae (this produces a grass green), Terre Verte mineral pigment, emerald green mineral pigment
+- Green – chlorella powder (this produces a dark forest green), spirulina powder (this produces a grass green)

-- Blue – Blue Earth mineral pigment, cornflower (produces a light blue pigment)
+- Blue – cornflowers (produces a light blue pigment)

-- Pink – beetroot powder (this will only produce a pink hue, but never get dark enough for red), alkanet/titanium dioxide combination
+- Pink – beet root powder (this will only produce a pink hue, but never get dark enough for red), alkanet root powder/titanium dioxide combination

 Homemade Wax Crayons